About Neurodiversity

 If you have autism it may affect:

-Your understanding about what others are thinking or feeling.
+Your understanding of what others are thinking or feeling.

-The way other people see your behaviour, you may appear disinterested or blunt in manner.
+The way other people perceive your behaviour, you may appear disinterested or blunt in manner.

-Your anxiety if routines change, you may prefer having the same routine every day.
+Your anxiety if your routine changes, you may prefer having the same routine every day

 NHS link: Autism, or Autism Spectrum Conditions